graememcc/funkierJS/docs/markdown/byCategory.md

 year `number`
 month `number`

-Returns: `date`
+Returns: `Date`

-A curried wrapper around calling the Date constructor with two arguments: the year and the month.
+A curried wrapper around calling the `Date` constructor with two arguments: the year and the month.
 No validation or type-checking occurs on the parameters.
 Excess arguments are ignored.
-All other fields in the Date are initialized to zero, with the exception of the day, which is initialized to 1.
-Returns the new Date.
+All other fields in the `Date` are initialized to zero, with the exception of the day, which is initialized to 1.
+Returns the new `Date`.

 #### Examples ####
     var d = funkierJS.makeMonthDate(2000, 0); // => A date representing January 1 2000